 \subsection{Port-Hamiltonian systems in one spatial variable}

-The systems considered in this article enclose a~class of port-Hamiltonian hyperbolic system in one spatial dimension with boundary control and observation, which has been treated in \cite{Augner,AugnerDis,AugnerJacob,BastCoro16,JacobZwart} and is subject of the subsequent definition.
+The systems considered in this article encompass a~class of port-Hamiltonian hyperbolic systems in one spatial dimension with boundary control and observation, which has been treated in \cite{Augner,AugnerDis,AugnerJacob,BastCoro16,JacobZwart} and is the subject of the subsequent definition.
 Typically they are considered in a bounded interval $(a,b)\subset\R$.
 We may consider $\I:=(a,b)=(0,1)$ without loss of generality.